-- >> Adherence to internationally recognised human rights by applying them across the organisation and all business activities and through relationships with third parties associated with those activities, such as in the supply chain. - >> Where national law conflicts with human rights, we expect business enterprises to comply with national law while aiming to respect international human rights principles as much as possible. - >> Commitment to a robust human rights due diligence process.
-This should include an assessment of actual and potential human rights impacts, and action in response to the findings of the assessment. - >> Commitment to engage continuously with external stakeholders in order to strengthen our capacity to improve. - >> Commitment to track progress and performance, and to report periodically on this.
+- Adherence to internationally recognised human rights by applying them across the organisation and all business activities and through relationships with third parties associated with those activities, such as in the supply chain. - >> Where national law conflicts with human rights, we expect business enterprises to comply with national law while aiming to respect international human rights principles as much as possible. - >> Commitment to a robust human rights due diligence process.
+This should include an assessment of actual and potential human rights impacts, and action in response to the findings of the assessment. - >> Commitment to engage continuously with external stakeholders in order to strengthen our capacity to improve.